 We still needed some bling!
 I found these cute little sparkly hearts at the $1 store.
 They were perfect to hot glue onto the front of the bag.

-All done.
-Such a fun project.
+All done and such a fun project.
 I know my little Lolli will love her Valentine Duck Tape lunch bag.
 She will probably be transporting Barbie dolls and other toys in it too!